Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Integral coefficients

-The following description of Artin perverse motives is a variation on Beilinson's gluing method developped in \cite{howtoglue}.
-Let $M$ be an Artin perverse motive over an excellent base scheme $S$ of dimension at most $2$. \Cref{AM.stratification} gives a stratification of $S$ with regular strata and such that for any stratum $T$, the motive $M|_T$ is a constructible smooth Artin motive.
+The following description of perverse Artin motives is very close to that of Artin perverse sheaves from \cite{aps}.
+It is very loosely inspired by Beilinson's gluing method from \cite{howtoglue}.

+Let $M$ be an Artin perverse motive over an excellent base scheme $S$ of dimension at most $2$. \cite[3.5.1]{AM1} gives a stratification of $S$ with regular strata and such that for any stratum $T$, the motive $M|_T$ is a constructible smooth Artin motive.
 We can recover the motive $M$ from the motives $M|_T$ and additional data.

 We take the convention that $\delta(S)=2$ and assume for simplicity that the scheme $S$ is reduced.
 Let $U$ be the (disjoint) union of the strata containing the generic points of $S$.
 Without loss of generality, we can assume that $U$ is a single stratum over which the motive $M$ a constructible smooth Artin motive.
 Shrinking the open subset $U$, we can also assume that the immersion $j\colon U\rar S$ is affine.
 Write $i\colon F\rar S$ the reduced complementary closed immersion.
 The motive $M|_U$ is a perverse Artin motive and the constructible Artin motive $M|_F$ is in perverse degree $[-1,0]$.